meghagupta19/Tenacity/README.md

 Zakat without vanity leaves behind only blessings or ibadat from thousands of hearts filled, wounds healed and habitats built

 #### 3 R's
-- Rescue & Medical Assistance
+-Rescue & Medical Assistance

-- Relief - Distribution of Food, Water, Dry Ration, Bed, Hygiene and Educational Kits
+-Relief - Distribution of Food, Water, Dry Ration, Bed, Hygiene and Educational Kits

-- Recovery - Focusing on wash, education and livelihood
+-Recovery - Focusing on wash, education and livelihood

-#### How To Get Involved
+#### Methods of Donation:
-- Donate By Cash <br>
+-Donate By Cash <br>
-- Donate By Kind
+-Donate By Kind